Lions Gate Apartments

 Yes!
 All residential campuses welcome students to live on campus beyond their first year.
 Many students find the greatest convenience is saving time – to and from classes, activities, events, clubs/organizations, recreation and study, meetings, common and green spaces, dining, bookstore, project collaboration, faculty offices, and so much more!
 We do have space for you to #LiveOn.
 There are also many Living Learning Communities (LLCs) created especially for you!

-Students will need to Request Housing during the housing process timeline.
+In order to #LiveOn students will need to Request Housing during the housing process timeline.

 Where can I pick up my mail and packages?